Annette0816/expense-tracker/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+#  Expense Tracker App

+A simple expense tracking application built with React.
+You can add, view, search, sort, and delete your expenses easily.

+---

+##  Features

+-  Add new expenses
+-  Search expenses by name or description
+-  Clear and simple layout
+-  Automatically sorts expenses alphabetically by name
+-  Delete any expense

+---

+##  Tech Stack

+- React (with functional components and Hooks)
+- Vite (for fast development)
+- CSS (for styling)

+---

+##  Project Structure

+src/ │ ├── components/ │ ├── ExpenseForm.jsx # The form to add new expenses │ ├── ExpenseTable.jsx # Table to display all expenses │ ├── ExpensesData.js # Initial dummy data │ ├── App.jsx # Main application file ├── App.css # App styling └── main.jsx # React app entry point